mmthatch12/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe props.

-    Props are attributes of a component that can be inported to other components or elements.
+    Props are attributes of a component that can be imported/exported to other components or elements.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects are data that come from outside of a function or project.
+To sync effects in a react component the useEffect hook must be used in conjunction with the useState hook.
+UseEffect is used for getting the data with axios, useState is used to store/change the state of whatever data is coming in.